Probing Pole Skipping through Scalar-Gauss-Bonnet coupling: Introduction:

-However, the behavior of the energy density function is universal for maximally chaotic systems.
-The microscopic dynamics of various hydrodynamic quantities are deeply related to the near-horizon analysis of holographic gravity.
-Indeed, the pole-skipping points can be identified from the in-going bulk field near the horizon.
+The behaviour of the energy density function is universal for maximally chaotic systems.
+The microscopic dynamics of various hydrodynamic quantities are deeply related to the near-horizon analysis of gravity theory.
+Indeed, the pole-skipping points can be identified from the ingoing bulk field near the horizon.
 At those special points, the bulk field leads to the multi-valued Green's function at the boundary\cite{Natsuume:2019xcy}.
-In simple words, there is no unique in-going solution at the horizon for those pole-skipping points.
-This holographic study has been performed for various bulk theories \cite{Natsuume:2019sfp, Ahn:2019rnq, Ahn:2020bks,Blake:2021hjj, Amano:2022mlu,Sil:2020jhr,Atashi:2022emh, Yuan:2020fvv,Kim:2020url, Choi:2020tdj}.
+In simple words, there is no unique ingoing solution at the horizon for those pole-skipping points.
+This holographic study has been performed for various bulk theories \cite{Natsuume:2019sfp, Ahn:2019rnq, Ahn:2020bks, Blake:2021hjj, Amano:2022mlu, Sil:2020jhr, Yuan:2020fvv, Kim:2020url, Choi:2020tdj}.
 In \cite{Ceplak:2019ymw, Natsuume:2019xcy}, the pole-skipping points have been found for the BTZ background.
-They have shown the intersection of the lines of poles and zeros and the existence of two regular in-going solutions near the horizon.
+They have shown the intersection of the lines of poles and zeros and the existence of two regular ingoing solutions near the horizon.
 The pole-skipping has been also studied with finite coupling correction \cite{Natsuume:2019vcv}, with higher curvature correction \cite{Wu:2019esr} and also in the case of zero temperature \cite{Natsuume:2020snz}.
 Hydrodynamics transport phenomena have been studied with the pole-skipping \cite{Grozdanov:2018kkt, Grozdanov:2019uhi, Li:2019bgc, Abbasi:2020ykq, Abbasi:2020xli}.
 Similar pole-skipping points have been also evaluated for the fermionic models \cite{Ceplak:2019ymw, Ceplak:2021efc}.
-In the above articles, we have seen some of the pole-skipping points in the $\omega-k$ plane located at $\text{Im}(\omega)$ are related to chaos.
-However, they follow the chaos bound \cite{Maldacena:2015waa}.
-We have also seen that these special points describe various hydrodynamic mechanisms apart from chaos, e.g., the momentum density two-point function gives shear viscosity, diffusion modes, etc.
+In the above articles, we have seen some of the pole-skipping points in the $\omega-k$ plane located at $\text{Im}(\omega)$ are related to chaos and they follow the same chaos bound \cite{Maldacena:2015waa}.
+We have also seen that these special points describe various hydrodynamic mechanisms apart from chaos, e.g., the momentum density two-point function gives shear viscosity, diffusion modes, etc. So far, the holographic pole-skipping studies have been performed with higher curvature corrections \cite{Wu:2019esr}, finite coupling corrections \cite{Natsuume:2019vcv}, with various matter fields \cite{Wang:2022mcq, Ning:2023ggs} and in different black hole backgrounds \cite{Jeong:2022luo, Yuan:2023tft, Grozdanov:2023txs, Jeong:2023rck}.
+In this paper, we consider a particular class of higher derivative interacting theory coupled to the scalar field and study its effect on the pole-skipping phenomena.
+Theories beyond standard general relativity have been widely studied in the literature \cite{Stelle:1977ry}.
+The low energy effective action of string theory particularly brings about a special class of higher derivative term called Gauss-Bonnet, and the effect of such term in the pole-skipping context has already been explicitly studied \cite{Wu:2019esr, Natsuume:2019vcv}, particularly in more than four dimensions.
+Due to the effect of these corrections, the Lyapunov exponent and butterfly velocity have been analyzed.
+In most of the earlier pole-skipping studies, phenomena were considered with free bulk theory in five or higher dimensions.
+Our goal for this paper would be to understand the effect of the GB term in four-dimensional bulk.
+In four dimensions, one notes that pure GB term is a topological invariant, and hence does not lead to any modifications at the level of the field equations.
+One of the non-trivial modifications to theories with GB term is to introduce scalar fields $\phi$ coupled to the GB term \cite{Blazquez-Salcedo:2016enn}.
+Our approach in the present paper would be bottom-up and purely phenomenological.
+With the scalar field coupled GB theory, our wish is to investigate the simultaneous effect of both higher derivative term and scalar field interaction on the pole-skipping phenomena.
+The scalar field in the bulk is associated with a dual scalar operator in the three-dimensional boundary field theory.
+From the boundary field theory side, we further investigate how the influence of a dual scalar source at the boundary may affect the pole-skipping phenomena which may be interpreted as a stringy effect at low energy.
+For our present purpose, we consider a phenomenological form of the coupling $\zeta(\phi)\sim \phi^p$, where $p$ is an integer.
+In the top-down string theory construction, a higher derivative Gauss-Bonnet term usually appears with a dilaton scalar where dilaton is coupled exponentially.
+We further assume the Schwarzchild-Anti de-Sitter black hole, whose dual field theory is assumed to be maximally chaotic at a finite temperature.
+In this background, we have studied the pole-skipping phenomena under the influence of scalar field coupled with higher curvature term.
+Particularly in the sound channel, the flow and decay of energy density are shown to be affected by the aforementioned interaction.
+Unlike the free theory, we find decay in momentum density in the shear channel at a higher value of $p$.
+The diffusion coefficient has been observed to have a significant effect due to scalar-GB coupling.